 Fantastic generic word.
-Today there are also plenty of ways of how both introverts and extroverts can start and run a company.
+Today there are also plenty of ways both introverts and extroverts can start and run a company.
 But many aspects of it are probably more suitable for extroverts.
 Just think of tasks like:

 - Hiring and managing employees,

 - Cold calls to acquire clients or customers,